CAIC Staff

 Dylan joined CAIC in 2021.
 Dylan grew up in New England.
 His parents had him on skis before he could properly walk, and he spent every winter weekend skiing at his family cabin in Maine near Mount Washington.
 Upon graduating high school, he moved to Colorado and found his true love for the mountains.
 Dylan graduated from the Colorado Mountain College Avalanche Science Program and has since been teaching avalanche courses, guiding on skis and splitboards, researching snow hydrology, and spending southern hemispheric winters Highway Avalanche forecasting in New Zealand.
 Dylan lives in Redstone.
 When he is not playing in the snow, you are likely to find Dylan out rock climbing, mountain biking, trail running, slacklining, and reading.

-Jeff Davis, Southern Mountains Backcountry Forecaster
+Jeff Davis, Southern Mtns Senior Backcountry Forecaster

 Jeff Davis

-Austin Divesta, Northern Mountains Backcountry Forecaster
+Chris Dickson, Southern Mountains Backcountry Forecaster

 Austin Divesta